 Literably is one of the more unique transcription companies – all of the recordings are of students reading, and it’s the worker’s job to transcribe and caption any reading errors.
 Literably’s transcriptionist rates range from $10-20 per hour, which is around average.

 TransPerfect is a massive company that doesn’t exclusively focus on audio transcription jobs.
-However, its size means that you’ll be able to receive a lot of support and help from lots of experienced freelancers, especially once you start converting audio to text.
+However, its size means that you’ll be able to receive a lot of support and help from lots of experienced people with freelance transcription jobs, especially once you start converting audio to text.

 The application process can be quite comprehensive, and you’ll be required to have some prior experience.
 TransPerfect does have some pretty large clients, which means that the pay will be on par with the job requirements.

 These five companies offering transcription jobs remotely have been brought to you by Audext, a machine learning-based transcription software that allows you to transcribe audio to text free.

 Compared to all the aforementioned companies that offer manual work, Audext is one of the transcription companies that automatically converts audio to text.
 One of the largest benefits is that it’s over 200 times more efficient than any other manual service.

 There’s no doubt that Audext and other services like it will take over all remote transcription jobs – it’s just a matter of time.
 To see how you can make better use of your time and money with a cost-effective pricing plan, check out everything that Audext has to offer right now.